Maastricht, The Netherlands

 We asked people if there is a lot of crime.
 They answered:

 "Maastricht, generally has a low crime rate, making it a safe city for both residents and tourists.
 The city's crime rate is lower than the national average in the Netherlands.
 Most of the crimes reported are minor offenses such as petty theft or vandalism.
 Violent crimes are relatively rare in Maastricht.
 The city's authorities are proactive in maintaining safety and order, contributing to the overall low crime rate.
-However, like any other city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," said one expat in Maastricht.
+However, like any other city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," wrote a member in Maastricht.

 What are the schools in Maastricht like?